Idnan/bash-guide/README.md

 # 1. Basic Operations

 ### a. `export`
-Displays all environment variables and if you want to get detail of specific variable then use `echo $VARIABLE_NAME`
+Displays all environment variables.
+If you want to get details of a specific variable, use `echo $VARIABLE_NAME`
 ```bash
 export
 ```